DamonMohammadbagher/NativePayload_ARP/Chapter 8 - Transferring Backdoor Payloads by ARP Traffic/README.md

 # Note : "NativePayload_ARP.sh" tested by (arping utility, iputils-s20161105 and kali linux 2018.2)

-# Note : yeah if you want to use "vboxnet" , it means you will have one bridge between Virtual Machine to Physical Machine ;) lol
+# Note : if you want to use "vboxnet" , it means you will have one bridge between Virtual Machine to Physical Machine ;) lol

 ![](https://github.com/DamonMohammadbagher/NativePayload_ARP/blob/master/Chapter%208%20-%20Transferring%20Backdoor%20Payloads%20by%20ARP%20Traffic/x1.png)